JanVasko1/KM-Calendar_Reading/README.md

 - Program prompts at the beginning if you want to directly download missing days from Sharepoint (online) and analyze missing days

 - Setup data must be correctly maintained to have a correct link to proper TimeSheet Excel on Sharepoint
     - `Authentication`
-        – first attempt is required to put password (hashed and stored)
+        - first attempt is required to put password (hashed and stored)
         - It is required to reenter it time to time

+    - `Link`
+        - link to the TimeSheet Excel on the KM sharepoint site

 ## Manual Input
 - Manual input you have to select form and to dates